 Are you ready for Central New York's premier EXpo for Black entrepreneurs?
-Click the link below and get your complimentary ticket through Eventbrite.
-Then tell your girl and guy friends to meet you at the OnCenter August 6th.
+Click the link below and get your complimentary tickets through Eventbrite.
+Then tell your girl and guy friends to meet you at the OnCenter August 7th.
 It's going down!

 Enjoy the sultry sounds of international saxophonist J. White, the soulful vocals of Gail Sampson, fashion vendors Styles by Bellamy and Lady D's Afro Centric Experience, beats by DJ Bella J, the VIP Networking Lounge and much, much more.
 Come for the Expo and leave with the Experience.

 If you have amazing beauty, wellness, or life products or brands and services that meet the Black and BIPOC consumer base, then this is the Expo for you!
 Let's get you access to more of your share of the marketplace!
 Strong Black businesses mean stronger communities, healthier families, and a more robust economy.
-Click the Vendor Registration link below to register and right below that select the proper Vendor Booth Level to make your payment.
+Click the Vendor Registration link below to register and return to the website and select the proper Vendor Booth Level to make your payment.
 Look forward to seeing you Saturday, August 6th in Syracuse, NY for the 2022 CNY Black Women's Expo.

 Calling all Black-owned (man and woman) luxury, beauty, and lifestyle brands!!!
 Vendor registration is officially OPEN for the CNY Black Women's Expo!
 If you have an amazing product or service and Black/BIPOC women and families are your target market, join us for a day of entertainment, beauty, and empowerment.

 COVID-19 revealed gross disparities in education, housing, access to technology, economic stabilization, healthcare and food insecurity in many urban cities.